Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Simulation Study

 \subsection{Results}

-When reporting the simulation results, we focus on the differences between the waiting time distributions.
+When reporting the simulation results, we pay attention to the differences between the waiting time distributions.
 In the special cases $\beta = 1$ and $\theta = 1$ we compare our estimators with established estimators for these scenarios.

-Overall, the results of the simulation study are rather satisfactory and differ only slightly with respect to the different waiting time distributions in general.
+Overall, the results of the simulation study in Figure~\ref{fig:sim1} are rather satisfactory and differ only slightly with respect to the different waiting time distributions in general.
 In some cases, the Pareto distribution leads to a slightly larger bias.
-In almost all cases, the bias and RMSE decrease with higher parameter values for $\beta$ and $\theta$.
-The results are shown in Figure \ref{fig:sim1}.
+In almost all cases, the bias and RMSE decrease as the parameter values for $\beta$ and $\theta$ approach their upper limit 1.

-As discussed in Sections \ref{sec:probabilisticmodel} and \ref{sec:statinf}, for $\beta = 1$ we are in the special case of a mixture distribution with the exponential distribution as continuous part, $T(u) \approx (1-\theta) \varepsilon_0 + \text{Exp}(p(u)^{1/\beta} \rho^{-1})$ with $\varepsilon_0$ being the Dirac measure.
+As discussed in Sections \ref{sec:probabilisticmodel} and \ref{sec:statinf}, for $\beta = 1$ we are in the special case of a mixture distribution with the exponential distribution as continuous part, $T(u) \approx (1-\theta) \varepsilon_0 + \text{Exp}(p(u) \rho^{-1})$ with $\varepsilon_0$ being the Dirac measure.
 The IETs are not heavy-tailed then and $\theta$ is called \emph{extremal index}, see e.g. \citet{Beirlant2004}.
 Among the many estimators of the extremal index we choose the popular interval estimator $\hat{\theta}_I$ of \citet{Ferro2003} for comparison, since it uses the IETs and does not need any hyperparameters for calculation.
-We need to adapt it slightly since we may have IETs $T_1(u), \ldots, T_k(u)$ smaller than one:
+We need to adapt it slightly since we may have IETs $T_1(u), \ldots, T_k(u)$ smaller than one.
+We therefore replace $T_i(u)-1$ with $\max\{T_i(u) - 1, 0\}$ and $T_i(u)-2$ with $\max\{T_i(u) - 2, 0\}$, respectively.